Radical Zen Massage Therapy

 I decided I wanted to be a massage therapist after experiencing for myself the profound relief massage had on my own frazzled nerves and aching muscles.
 And I’ve experienced how truly grounding a massage can be with a practitioner I feel safe with.
 My goal is to be one of those practitioners that every client feels safe with, to create an environment free of judgement and to share my skills to help ease your pain.

-I continue to expand on my knowledge and have a growing interest in somatic work and Ayurveda and plant medicine.
+I continue to expand on my knowledge and have a growing interest in Ayurveda and plant medicine.
 In my free time I love to see live music and art shows or unwind with a good book and a glass of wine.
-I love the outdoors and I love to swim.
-I travel with my partner as much as we can.
+I love the outdoors and travel with my partner as much as we can.
 I’m a believer in staying playful and practicing gratitude.

 The studio is located at 817A King Street Suite 205 B, above Calico.